Updated March 6, 2023

 Different GIS Tools

-- Intersect: This feature is exclusively used to get the geometrical area where the area’s focus on the common area for areas to override and overlap all the layers of information or feature classes to the output classes.
+- Intersect: This feature is exclusively used to get the geometrical area where the area’s focus is on the common area for areas to override and overlap all the layers of information or feature classes to the output classes.

 2. Raster Overlay Tools: Raster overlay tools are also kind of overlay tools presented by ArcGIS extension which has a separate license for spatial analysis.